IOActive/PinguCrew/docs/butler.md

 # Buttler Command line Usage

 ## Bootstrap all PinguCrew Components
-The `bootstrap` command installs all the required dependencies for running all the components.
+The `bootstrap` command installs all the required dependencies for running all the components and copies the config folder to all the project submodules.
 To use this command, simply run

 ```bash
 python butler.py bootstrap
 ```

-Great, here is the updated documentation for the run server command in Butler:

 ## Run PinguCrew Backend Server: